voblarulit/project1/README.md

 #  If you like my work please leave a star. ⭐

 # Note
+Fast-Execution-Scripts are pulled from github and staged using the 'Invoke-Expession' command.

-all but one of these scripts were designed to avoid downloading external scripts or programs.
+All other scripts were designed to avoid downloading external scripts or programs.